 3601 Lyon Street, San Francisco, CA 94123Founded by physicist Dr. Frank Oppenheimer in 1969, Exploratorium makes learning fun through hands-on participation.
 More than 650 exhibits keep visitors attentive, and for an additional $3 (and a lot of fun), folks can brave the Tactile Dome.
 This attraction lets you crawl, climb, and slide through a pitch-dark, soundproofed labyrinth navigated only by touch.
 NOT for claustrophobes!
 Advanced reservations are suggested for the Tactile Dome.
 Special hours Wednesday until 9 pm.
 No admission fee the first Wednesday of the month.
 Located within San Francisco’s Palace of Fine Arts.

 Legion of Honor

-34th Ave. and Clement St., Lincoln Park, San Francisco, CA 94121The structure that houses this museum is as beautiful as the artwork within.
+34th Avenue & Clement Street, Lincoln Park, San Francisco, CA 94121The structure that houses this museum is as beautiful as the artwork within.
 The extensive collection features works from the 13th to the 20th centuries, including those by Monet, Manet, Rubens, Van Gogh, Picasso, Seurat, and other European artists.
 Earlier works date from approximately 2500 B.C.
 An original cast of Rodin’s “The Thinker” dominates the museum entrance.